zbhavyai/fedora-setup/docker/README.md

 Docker share OS kernel.

+ADD PODMAN STEPS AS WELL IN THIS OR SEPARATE GUIDE

 ## Manual Installation

 1. All supported OS are listed [here](https://docs.docker.com/engine/install/).
 Download the package for fedora from [here](https://download.docker.com/linux/fedora/).